MASTER THE ART OF UPSELLING: FIVE EXPERT TIPS

 4. MAKE IT AN EXPERIENCE

-People come to bars and restaurants to have a unique experience away from their homes.
+Our job is to create a unique experience for guests to have away from their homes.
 Across the group we have a range of unique vessels, garnishes and accompanying theatre which is highlighted in a highly visual and unique way throughout our menus.
 Our drinks are designed to fit within our narratives and form an important part of our customer experience.
 Our group of Mr Fogg's bars are based around the story of the fictional Victorian explorer, Phileas Fogg, and, for example, at his House of Botanicals in Fitzrovia the menu is designed around plant-based ingredients, whilst at our 1940s ration-era bar, Cahoots, we have a focus on ingredients grown from the land served in everything from bespoke Churchill to Vera Lynn mugs.
 Whilst keeping in character our staff will make suggestions and we tend to find a domino effect once our most visual vessels are served.

 5. PRACTICE MAKES PERFECT